-Staff has conducted two opportunities for public engagement regarding the Historic District, which included background about the current Code and Guidelines, the review process and the proposed amendments.
-The goal of these sessions have been to ensure continued dialogue with the residents and owners within the District.
+Staff has conducted three opportunities for public engagement regarding the Historic District generally and the proposed changes specifically.
+These included background about the current Code and Guidelines, the review process, and the proposed amendments.
+The goal of these sessions has been to ensure continued dialogue with the residents and owners within the District.

 On May 20, 2023, staff attended a neighborhood meeting to review City Council's direction regarding the contributing/noncontributing language and how that applies to demolition.
 Staff also shared background about the existing Code and Guidelines and the changes that have been made over time to address the development pressures facing the District.
-A summary of the main discussion points and challenges are outlined below.
+Discussion points and acknowledged challenges were:

-- Discussion about the recent amendments to the Code and Guidelines in 2021 that followed a significant public engagement process and approved by City Council.
-Discussion about how these documents are what staff and ARB are charged with upholding in the District. - Concerns that the review process is too rigorous, challenging and subjective. - Frustration with the level of detail and scrutiny needed to get individual projects approved and the length of time to gain approval. - Discussion about what could be built in place of a demolished structure, when demolition of one of the properties not requiring greater scrutiny occurs. - Questions about whether properties that don't require greater scrutiny for demolition should continue to be located within the Historic District. - Concerns about the subjective nature of reviews and a desire for clearer requirements.
+- That recent amendments to the Code and Guidelines in 2021 followed a significant public engagement process and were approved by City Council.
+Discussion about how these documents direct actions of both staff and ARB within the District. - That review process is too rigorous, challenging, and subjective. - That there is frustration with the level of detail and scrutiny needed to get individual projects approved and the length of time to gain approval. - Discussion about what could be built in place of a demolished structure, when demolition of one of the properties not requiring greater scrutiny occurs. - Questions about whether properties that don't require greater scrutiny for demolition should continue to be located within the Historic District.

+Concerns about the subjective nature of reviews and a desire for clearer requirements.
 Discussion about the eclectic nature of the District and the difficultly of defining a one-size-fits-all solution.

 On September 13, 2023, staff and Greg Dale conducted an informational meeting for all commercial and residential owners within the Historic District as a follow up to the May meeting.
-The meeting included a more detailed overview of the Code and Guidelines and review processes, an overview of the City Council-requested modifications regarding demolition and contributing/noncontributing language, an overview of the initiatives staff is taking to address previous concerns and questions by residents, and an opportunity for attendees to provide feedback.
-(See included presentation for reference).
+The meeting included a more detailed overview of: the Code, Guidelines, and review processes; the City Council-requested modifications regarding demolition and contributing/noncontributing language; the staff initiatives to address previous concerns and questions by residents; and an opportunity for attendees to provide feedback.
+See included presentation for reference.
 The following comments were provided: